Exercise-7 (Periodic inventory system vs perpetual inventory system)

 **(1,600 + 2,800 + 2,600)

-Notice that cost of goods sold and gross profit of the Pharma company are same under both periodic and perpetual inventory methods.
-It is because of the use of FIFO cost flow assumption.
+Notice that cost of goods sold and gross profit of Pharma Company are the same under both periodic and perpetual inventory methods.
+This is because of the use of FIFO cost flow assumption.
+When a company uses FIFO method of inventory valuation, the gross profit and cost of goods sold figures under periodic and perpetual inventory systems will be the same.

 Leave a comment